ilyabo/graphnavi/README.md

 ## Roadmap
+- Non-expert mode not requiring familiarity with SQL
+- Support for more visual attributes: node sizes, colors, edge thickness, color, edge labels
 - Saving added datasets and queries to GitHub Gists
-- Support for more visual attributes: node sizes, colors, edge thickness, color, edge labels
-- Non-expert mode not requiring familiarity with SQL
+- Query history
+- Table view for the input files and for the query results
+- Pass table schema to the query auto-completion engine
 - More efficient data structures (arrow) for the graph/layout to support larger graphs
 - Graph layout taking node/edge weights/importance into account (e.g. [like this one](https://networkofthrones.wordpress.com/))
 - Consider using other graph rendering approaches: [one](https://observablehq.com/@zakjan/force-directed-graph-pixi), [two](https://bl.ocks.org/BTKY/6c282b65246f8f46bb55aadc322db709), [three](https://observablehq.com/@subbuballa/force-directed-graph)